xavier-lamrani/Projet-HL7-FHIR/README.md

 ## Running the app

-We run the app by opening the project on Microsoft Visual Studio or by openig (~/path/git/Projet-HL7-FHIR/Last_Fhir.sln) and running the project
+We run the app by opening the project on Microsoft Visual Studio or by opening (~/path/git/Projet-HL7-FHIR/Last_Fhir.sln) and running the project

 The app will be available on